MicrosoftDocs/Contribute/Contribute/content/index.md

 Anyone who desires to share their knowledge and make a difference can contribute to Microsoft Learn!
 If you have expertise to share, you're in the right place.

 This guide is intended for any non-Microsoft employee who wants to contribute their knowledge to the content and experiences on Microsoft Learn.
-(If you're a Microsoft employee, use our internal [content contributor guides](https://review.learn.microsoft.com/help) instead.)
+(Are you a Microsoft employee?
+Use our internal [content contributor guides](https://review.learn.microsoft.com/help) instead.)

 ## How do I start?

 > [!TIP]
 > A self-paced, [step-by-step learning path](/training/modules/become-learn-contributor) is available for this topic.

 First, set up a few accounts.
-You'll need a [GitHub account](#set-up-a-github-account) or a [Microsoft account](#set-up-a-microsoft-account), depending on how you want to participate.
+You'll need a [GitHub account](#create-a-github-account) or a [Microsoft account](#create-a-microsoft-account), depending on how you want to participate.
 The following table shows your contribution options and the type of account you'll need.

 Once you've set up your accounts, select a contribution option from the table to learn more about how to get started.